pffy/thankyou/README.md

 # Thank you!
 Grazie!
 Merci! 谢谢!
 Danke!
+Obrigado!

 There is so greater joy than other developers using our code or data in new interesing projects.
 Thank you!! ^^